lsingh123/GSC19/fuseki.md

 # To automate adding sources:

-Look at the scripts in this repo, specifically `feed_fuseki.py`: https://github.com/lsingh123/GSC2019worldnewsproject
+Look at the scripts in [this](https://github.com/lsingh123/GSC2019worldnewsproject) repo, specifically `feed_fuseki.py`

 ## Additional Resources